DYNOarman/python-file-manager/README.md

 Contributions are welcome!
 If you have suggestions for new features (like file content reading or zipping), feel free to fork the repository and submit a pull request.

+### Steps to Contribute
-Fork the Project
+1. Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)

-Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)

-Push to the Branch (git push origin feature/AmazingFeature)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)

-Open a Pull Request
+5. Open a Pull Request

 📄 **License**